1.1: Introduction to WordPress Security

 Make sure that you analyze any guest post articles carefully for spam links and embedded code.

 It may surprise you to learn that we consider spam to be a WordPress security function.
 Almost immediately after you launch your first WordPress site, you’ll notice comments appearing that are garbage, with links to websites that are filled with junk.
 Welcome to ‘comment spam’.
-To help filter out comment spam, we recommend two plugins for WordPress:
+To help filter out comment spam, we recommend Akismet – this plugin does a great job of helping filter out comment spam automatically and will reduce your workload.

 Once you have automatic spam filtering set up, you will unfortunately discover that some spam still gets through the filters and you need to manually filter it.